Celebrating Washington’s maritime legacy at Port of Seattle’s Fishermen’s Terminal

 For 25 years, Fishermen’s Fall Festival has celebrated those roots and the return of Seattle’s fishing fleet back to Fishermen’s Terminal, located fittingly in Salmon Bay on the south side of Ballard Bridge.

 Many people don’t realize that, even with the development of high-rise tech industry and residential towers, the commercial fishing industry still plays a significant role in the regional economy and ability to deliver seafood to the tables of residents across the state.
 Statewide, the Pacific Northwest’s commercial seafood industry puts 102, 476 to work in living-wage jobs and provides a $11.2 million boost in sales to the economy.

-While the festival was cancelled this year due to the COVID-19 pandemic, Seattleites can still follow a walking tour and further their knowledge of Washington seafood with the help of festival organizers.
+While the festival was cancelled for a second year due to the pandemic, Seattleites can still follow a walking tour and further their knowledge of Washington seafood with the help of festival organizers.

 On a self-led walking tour of important terminal sites you’ll catch a unique glimpse into the terminal’s maritime history, which dates back to 1912 when the Puget Sound Purse Seine Fishermen’s Association approached the Port of Seattle asking for a homeport for the local fishing fleet.
 The Terminal, dedicated in 1914, came to be the Port of Seattle’s first operational facility.
 Today, the port hosts 400 commercial fishing vessels and work boats, seafood restaurants, and a tavern, mailing center, barber shop, and mini mart.
 It’s also the site of the Seattle Fishermen’s Memorial, where 675 names are engraved, honoring commercial fishers who have lost their life out at sea.